 This function clips data values to a certain minimum, maximum or range.
 The function takes two arguments:

 - minimum: Lower bound of range.
 Default: None - maximum: Upper bound of range.
-Default: None preprocessors: clip: minimum: 0 maximum: null
+Default: None

 The example below shows how to set all values below zero to zero.